A theory of optimal convex regularization for low-dimensional recovery: Introduction

 \begin{itemize} \item We introduce compliance measures in \textbf{\Cref{sec:comp_general}} using tight recovery guarantees: a good regularizer is a regularizer that permits the recovery of $\Sigma$ as often as possible.
 We discuss the elementary properties of these measures and show that optimal coercive continuous convex regularizers can be found in the smaller class of atomic norms with atoms included in the model set.
 While such compliance measures can be optimized in basic toy examples, they require to be approximated in order to deal with sparse and low-rank models.

 \item We propose in \textbf{\Cref{sec:RIP_compliance}} compliance measures exploiting best known uniform recovery guarantees based on the restricted isometry property (RIP).
-We give explicit formulations of such recovery guarantees and show that, indeed, the $\ell^1$-norm and the nuclear norm are optimal for sparse and low-rank recovery (respectively).
+We give explicit formulations of such recovery guarantees and show that, indeed, the $\ell^1$-norm and the nuclear norm are optimal for sparse and low-rank recovery (respectively) among coercive continuous convex regularizers.

-\item We study the case of a generalized sparsity model in \textbf{\Cref{sec:sparsity_in_levels}}: sparsity in levels.
-We show how an optimal regularizer can be explicitly constructed in a small family of convex regularizers ($\ell^1$-norm weighted by levels).
-This example shows the difficulty of calculating optimal regularizers for new low-dimensional models and opens many questions for the study of optimal regularizers.
+\item We study the case of two generalized sparsity models in \textbf{\Cref{sec:sparsity_in_levels}}: sparsity in levels and sparse plus low-rank models.
+We show how an optimal regularizer can be explicitly constructed in a small family of convex regularizers ($\ell^1$-norm weighted by levels and mixed weighted $\ell^1$-nuclear norm respectively).
+While giving optimal weighting schemes for mixed regularizations, these examples also show the difficulty of calculating optimal regularizers for new low-dimensional models and opens many questions for the study of optimal regularizers. \end{itemize} We give an overview of the different compliance measures and the nature of results considered in this paper in~\Cref{tab:comp_measures}.